-I’ve heard people be a touch sniffy about The Ivy, accusing it of trading on a reputation earned nowhere near York and casting aspersions due to being part of a wider group, but I’ve always felt it hits its part of the market accurately and satisfyingly.
+I’ve heard people be a touch sniffy about The Ivy York, accusing it of trading on a reputation earned nowhere near the city and casting aspersions due to being part of a wider group, but I’ve always felt it hits its part of the market accurately and satisfyingly.
 Key to that appeal is the sense of occasion that it manages to impart when you visit, the quality of the fittings and service elevating things on all the visits I’ve enjoyed.
 Right now it’s also hit with a smattering of the, now typical, perspex screens while that attention to detail extends to branded bottles of sanitiser on each table.
 Your coats are no longer spirited away for the duration of the meal for obvious reasons but rest assured the dining experience is intact.

 Being Halloween we were duty bound to try appropriately themed drinks, served from an appropriately spooky skull decanter that arrived at the table belching smoke from its spout before our server got busy pouring.
 Cocktails aren’t generally a priority for me but right now I’ll give anything a punt and these made a fun and theatrical backdrop while choosing dishes.
 I mean right now what is Friday lunch for if not drinking smoking cocktails served from a glass skull?